What is gaslighting abuse?

 - “You’re making that up.”

-Getting help for gaslighting abuse
+Getting help healing from abusive gaslighting parents

 I recommend Online Therapy, it is the most confidential and safest way to get back to who you were.